 That type of planning requires you to look at the current situation and fix potential issues as soon as possible.
 Sometimes “as soon as possible” takes a day, sometimes 6 months, depending on the complexity of the issue.

-Here are some examples of short-term goals, divided into four categories: career, education, personal development, and finances.
+Here are some examples of short-term goals, divided into five categories: career, education, personal development, finances, and marketing.

 - Career goals: “Apply for a job”, “Make a website for your business.”

 - Academic goals: “Take another marketing course”, “Pass the AP Statistics exam.”

 - Personal development goals: “Start going to bed before midnight”, “Track your time for a month”, “Join a gym.”